mgol/grunt-ng-annotate/README.md

     remove: true|false,

     // If provided, only strings matched by the regexp are interpreted as module names.
+    // You can provide both a regular expression and a string representing one.
     // See README of ng-annotate for further details: https://npmjs.org/package/ng-annotate
     regexp: regexp,